History & Staff

 Jason Andrew Wright, Licensed Funeral Director, CFSP

 Jason has been working for the Deisler Funeral Home since October 2006.
 Born in Detroit, raised in Cass City, he has made Saginaw Township his home since 2001.
-His interest in funeral service began after the death of his father when he was nine years old.
+His interest in funeral service began following the death of his father from lung cancer; he was nine years old.
 Jason is a 1997 graduate of Cass City High School.
-He attended Delta College and SVSU where he studied pre-mortuary science, biology and creative writing.
-His career in funeral service began in 1999 while working as a greeter in Cass City for Debra L. Kranz, his mentor.
-Jason served his apprenticeship directly under Thomas J. Deisler.
-He is a proud graduate of Pittsburgh Insitute of Mortuary Science and also holds a Bachelor of Arts in Religion from American Public University.
+He attended Delta College and SVSU where he studied biology, chemistry, pre-mortuary science and writing.
+When his grandmother died in 1999, Jason once again found himself considering a career in funeral service.
+Shortly after, he began working under one of three mentors in his life, Debra L. Kranz.
+It was at Kranz Funeral Home Jason began working as a greeter.
+Upon moving to Saginaw, Jason started working for Deisler Funeral Home, serving his apprenticeship under mentor, Thomas J. Deisler.
+While working at Deisler, Jason had the opportunity to work at Collon Funeral Home in Caro, owned at the time by Deisler Funeral Home, and was mentored by funeral director, Christopher Taylor.
+He is a proud graduate of the Pittsburgh Institute of Mortuary Science and also holds a Bachelor of Arts Degree in Religion from American Public University.
 Jason loves the fact that he's an identical twin.
-He is a member of Holy Spirit Catholic Church, Michigan Funeral Directors Association, National Funeral Directors Association and most recently the Academy of Professional Funeral Service Practice - earning his CFSP (Certified Funeral Service Practitioner) certificate.
-In his free time, Jason loves spending time with his beagle, Charlotte, exercising at the gym, writing, reading, and hanging out with his twin brother, George and friends: Jim and Jen.
-Jason is also a member of Pit & Balcony Theatre Company, as well as a volunteer.
-He aspires to learn something new every day, especially his favorite subjects, American History and Religion.
+He is a member of Holy Spirit Catholic Church where he assists in preparing foods for funeral luncheons.
+Jason is also a member of the Michigan Funeral Directors Association, National Funeral Directors Association and the Academy of Professional Funeral Service Practice - earning his CFSP (Certified Funeral Service Practitioner) certificate.
+In his free time, Jason loved spending time with his beloved beagle, Charlotte, until her death on December 14, 2013.
+He also enjoys exercising at the Freeland Sportszone, writing, reading, and hanging out with his twin brother, George, and friends: Jim and Jen.
+Jason is also a member of Pit & Balcony Theatre Company.
+He is currently learning how to play his favorite instrument, the cello, and aspires to learn something new every day.

 Amanda J. Zeitz, Licensed Funeral Director, CFSP, CPC, CMFP, MAPP

 Amanda was born and raised in Saginaw, Michigan.
 She lived in the same house for 16 years until she joined the United States Air Force when she was 21 years old.
 Amanda voluntarily served stateside and overseas, including deployments to Qatar and Baghdad, receiving numerous accolades until her honorable discharge in 2007.
 Amanda then returned to Michigan and successfully completed the Mortuary Science Program at Wayne State University, receiving her Funeral Directing License in 2010.
-Further, she holds dual specializations for a Master's degree in Aeronautical Science, a dual Bachelor's of Science in English & Psychology with a Minor in Management, and an Associate's of Applied Science in Maintenance Production Management.
-In 2011, Amanda earned the designations of CFSP (Certified Funeral Service Practitioner), CMFP (Certified Michigan Funeral Practitioner), and MAPP (Michigan Advanced Planning Professional), and in 2012, she earned the designation of CPC (Certified Preplanning Consultant).
-Additionally, her contributions have earned previous associations multiple exceptional awards including the OGR Community Service Award and the OGR Exemplary Service Silver Award.
-Amanda is a member of the Saginaw Valley Church of the Nazarene, Michigan Funeral Directors Association, the National Funeral Directors Association, MI-Mort (Michigan Mortuary Response Team), American Legion Post #158 Clio, VFW Post #1859 Saginaw, Air Force Sergeants Association, the Noncommissioned Officers Association, and participates in many other benefit activities.
-In her spare time, she enjoys distance walking…always wishing she had a ride back home.
+Education is important, so she continues her life-long learning process working toward other schooling and funeral service designations.
+Amanda is a member of the Saginaw Valley Church of the Nazarene, Michigan Funeral Directors Association, the National Funeral Directors Association, MI-Mort (Michigan Mortuary Response Team), American Legion Post #158 Clio, VFW Post #1859 Saginaw, Air Force Sergeants Association, the Non-commissioned Officers Association, and participates in many other benefit activities.

-Pari A. Sitarski, Administrative Assistant and Funeral Director's Assistant
+Pari A. Sitarski, Administrative Assistant and Funeral Director Assistant